drowe67/freedv-gui/USER_MANUAL.md

     * Add support for FreeDV Reporter web-based tool.
 (PR #390, #402)
     * Defer sound device checking until Start is pushed.
 (PR #393)
     * Add ability for Hamlib to use RTS/DTR instead of CAT for PTT.
 (PR #394)
+    * Automatically change radio frequency if the reporting frequency changes.
+(PR #405)

 ## V1.8.9 April 2023